 The Freestyle Libre sensors need to be firmly attached to the skin in order to maintain accurate measurements.

-If the sensor comes loose, it’ll give a false low result because it won’t be able to sense enough glucose in the interstitial fluid.
+If the sensor comes loose, it will give a false low result because it will not be able to sense enough glucose in the interstitial fluid.

 The sensor comes with an adhesive to ensure a firm attachment to the skin.
 Yet, applying the adhesive to oily or wet skin can compromise its strength.